EsriCanada/TechTrek_Idol_2016/PacMap/README.md

 ![PortalMakeover.jpg](PortalMakeover.jpg)

-One lucky portal is chosen to receive the makeover of a lifetime which includes: a beautiful banner, backgrounds, luscious logos, tempting thumbnails and maybe even a magnificent vector map!
+One lucky portal is chosen to receive the makeover of a lifetime which includes: a beautiful banner, luscious logos, tempting thumbnails and maybe even a magnificent vector map!

 You won't believe the "before" and "after"!